cfpb/consumerfinance.gov/docs/testing.md

    The access key can be found on the Sauce Labs
    [user settings page](https://saucelabs.com/beta/user-settings).

-3. Reload the settings with `cd .. && cd cfgov-refresh`.
-Type `y` if prompted.
+3. Reload the settings with `source .env`.

 4. Run the tests with `gulp test:acceptance --sauce`.